 Whether you're pro or anti-Amazon, you have to admit, its performance management purpose is clear: always demand the best.

 Amazon's 16 leadership principles serve as clear performance guideposts.
 And almost all of them focus on an individual's ability to own and objectively test and defend their ideas, as opposed to "softer" things like collaboration or development.

 But how does this play out in practice?

-As Don Weobong President of Telania e-learning platform puts it, "every aspect of a worker’s performance is measured and ranked — from the earliest stages of the onboarding process, employees are also treated as data subjects in every respect.
+As Don Weobong—President of Telania e-learning platform—said, "Every aspect of a worker’s performance is measured and ranked — from the earliest stages of the onboarding process, employees are also treated as data subjects in every respect.
 At the end of the day, employees are only kept if their metrics add up."

 Amazon uses a 3-month "Performance Improvement Plan," (or "PIP") to help the employee get back on track.
 You can guess what happens if they don't.